Code-Institute-Submissions/project-6/README.md

 - **everyone for finding few minutes to test the project!**

   *All of you gave me constructive feedback which made the project better* 😊

-### Need to add

-- email verification on register / add Terms as required before saving the profile
-- add more fields to listing form (first line of address and so on)
-- much more JS and less Python for better user experiences